OpenTechStrategies/hypha-wiki/Roadmap.md

 * Development of PAF central database
 * Rapid testing of new PAF system
+* Creation of tool for applicants to navigate various funds #697
+* Training and how-to materials for external stakeholders

 # Horizon 4
 **_Approx. next 12 months_**